EU trade chief to discuss solar dispute in Beijing

 De Gucht softened his earlier plan to levy punitive tariffs averaging 47 percent immediately, and went ahead with tariffs at 11.8 percent for two months, leaving a window for Brussels and Beijing to negotiate.
 If a deal cannot be struck by December, the EU's higher tariffs will apply for up to five years.

-The Commission launched the investigation into solar imports from China after a complaint by Germany's SolarWorld.
+The Commission launched the investigation into solar imports from China after a complaint by Germany's SolarWorld SWVG.DE.
 The probe found that illegal trade practices let China secure 80 percent of Europe's solar energy market, the world's biggest.

-The Chinese panels are made by suppliers including Yingli Green Energy, Suntech Power Holdings, Trina Solar and Canadian Solar.
+The Chinese panels are made by suppliers including Yingli Green Energy (YGE.N), Suntech Power Holdings STP.N, Trina Solar (TSL.N) and Canadian Solar (CSIQ.O).

 (Reporting by Ethan Bilby; editing by Luke Baker)